Cut Carbon Emissions by changing your Hot Water Cylinder Timer | Guernsey Electricity

 *Estimated using the assumption of a hot water cylinder with two 3000 Watt immersion heater elements used for 3 hours a day for 365 days a year.

-**Please find the latest studies at www.electricity.gg/verification
+**Please find our latest carbon emission studies at www.electricity.gg/verification

 Want to understand more about the impact of peak demand?